kubeflow/kubeflow/kfctl/README.md

 1. No longer require a local install of ks (ksonnet)
 2. No longer require knowledge of the ks CLI
-3. No longer save a ksonnet application to the client's filesystem
+3. No longer save a ksonnet application to the user's filesystem
-4. Work in a similar way as the kubeflow UI gcp-click-to-deploy
+4. Work in a similar way as the kubeflow UI [gcp-click-to-deploy](https://github.com/kubeflow/kubeflow/tree/master/components/gcp-click-to-deploy):
-  - Execution of subcommands are done on bootstrapper.
+  - Execution of subcommands `init`, `generate`, `apply` and `delete` are done by the bootstrapper.
-  - A local <kf_app>.yaml defines a kubeflow application.
+  - A local `<kf_app>.yaml` defines a kubeflow application.
-  - This yaml file is submitted to the bootstrapper.
+  - This yaml file is submitted to the bootstrapper which will then generate the ksonnet application.

 ## Usage